camunda/camunda-docs-manual/site/src/documents/guides/developer-guide/chapters/10-process-engine/10-execution-tree.html.md

 ---

-In the following, we dig a little deeper into the engine's internal representation of process instances, the execution tree and its properties.
+In the following sections, we will dig a little deeper into the engine's internal representation of process instances, the execution tree and its properties.

 ## Introduction